gustavohenrique/eventojs/README.md

 EventoJS
 ========

-Evento is a simple and easy library to works with javascript's events.
+Evento is a simple and easy library to works with javascript events.
-You can add a custom events or the common DOM events.
+You can add a custom events or the DOM events like click, mouseover, etc.

 ## Installation

     bower install eventojs

-Or just add the `evento.js` on the HTML file.
+Or just add the `evento.js` in the HTML file.

     <script src="evento.js"></script>

 ## Usage

-Just call `Evento.applyTo` for simple objects or `Evento.applyToHtml` for DOM elements.
+Just use `Evento.applyTo` for simple objects or `Evento.applyToHtml` for DOM elements.

 ### Simple objects